Francine Villeneuve: 1,000th win, retirement and beyond

-On October 31, 2011 in one of her final races, she rode Red Hot Doll to victory in the $30,000 Fan's Cup at Fort Erie Race Track for career win number 1,000.
+On October 31, 2011, in one of her final races, she rode Red Hot Doll to victory in the $30,000 Fan's Cup at Fort Erie Race Track for career win number 1,000.
 She retired as the all-time leading Canadian woman in wins, places and shows and was second only to Sealock in all-time starts.
 In June 2012 she was inducted into the Fort Erie Sports Wall of Fame.
-Villeneuve owns a horse farm in central Florida, where for a time she trained, bred and showed rare Akhal-Tekes.
-Because of her connection to the breed, she was extended the rare honor of being invited to race at the International Akhal-Teke Association meeting held in Ashgabat, Turkmenistan in late April 2012.
+Villeneuve owned a horse farm in central Florida, where for a time she trained, bred and showed rare Akhal-Tekes.
+Because of her connection to the breed, she was extended the rare honour of being invited to race at the International Akhal-Teke Association meeting held in Ashgabat, Turkmenistan in late April 2012.
 She was the only female jockey in the field.
-Villeneuve has also been a longtime supporter of the Juvenile Diabetes Research Foundation.
+Villeneuve was also a longtime supporter of the Juvenile Diabetes Research Foundation.
 It was announced in August 2012 that Villeneuve would also be a recipient of the Queen Elizabeth II Diamond Jubilee Medal at a ceremony held in November.

-After galloping horses for Nick Zito at Saratoga in the summer of 2012 and then for others at Tampa Bay Downs during the following winter season, Villeneuve received her trainer's license and like many Canadian trainers splits her year between the Florida and Canada Thoroughbred racing seasons.
+After galloping horses for Nick Zito at Saratoga in the summer of 2012 and then for others at Tampa Bay Downs during the following winter season, Villeneuve received her trainer's licence and like many Canadian trainers split her year between the Florida and Canada Thoroughbred racing seasons.
 In 2016, she and fellow jock-turned trainer, Amanda Roxborough, co-founded the Sport of Queens Racing Club.
 As a racing syndicate, SOQ allows everyday people to experience the thrill of thoroughbred horse ownership for as little as $200 a share, plus fees.

+Death

+Villeneuve died from cancer on June 5, 2026, at the age of 61.